AmandracOP/FussionLink-/README.md

 # FussionLink

 ## About
 FussionLink is a social media app built using Streamlit and TinyDB.
-It allows users to [provide a brief description of what the app does and its main features].

 ## Installation